 The only reason to ever have your characters sitting around doing "nothing" is to make the reader and everyone else feel the underlying tension.
 If that tension is absent, then the scene is pointless.

-When you have relentless action pushing you forward you aren't paying attention to much except what's going on.
-Don't put in things that you wouldn't notice at that moment if you were in that exact situation. (the color of the drapes or whatever)
+When your MC has relentless action pushing them forward they aren't paying attention to much except what's going on.
+Don't put in things that you wouldn't notice at that moment if it were you in that exact situation. (the color of the drapes or whatever)

 If you remove your reader from the action and the characters with over-writing, you will fail to grab their attention.